Pre-Arrival Guide for New International Students

 Requesting your I-20

-Specific instructions for securing your I-20 – if you plan to come to the United States for fall 2020
+Specific instructions for securing your I-20 – if you plan to come to the United States for Fall 2021

-** Because of COVID-19, the U.S. Consulates have discontinued visa issuance across the world.
-Without an F-1 student visa, you cannot enter the U.S. nor study in the U.S. We hope that the consulates will begin issuing visas before the Fall semester begins, but your plans may be greatly disrupted because of the visa situation.
 If you have a valid F-1 visa, you may use it to enter the country.
 If you have a visitor/tourist visa, do not come to the U.S. using this visa.
 You are not permitted to study on a tourist visa.
-If you are traveling from a country which is currently under a travel ban from the U.S. government, you will not be permitted to enter the U.S. even if you have a valid visa, unless you have spent the previous fourteen days in a permitted third-country. **
+If you are traveling from a country which is currently under a travel ban from the U.S. government, you will need to pursue a NIE notation (National Interest Exception) from the U.S. Consulate to enter the U.S. even if you have a valid visa, unless you have spent the previous fourteen (14) days in a permitted third-country.*

 Checking your I-20